Nazim al-Qudsi: Presidential term

 President Qudsi clashed with the officers that had brought him to power and tried to marginalize their role in political affairs.
 He appointed Maarouf al-Dawalibi, a veteran of the People's Party with declared anti-officer views, as Prime Minister and Rashad Barmada from the same party as Minister of Defense.
 Bitter from his experience with the officers since the Shishakli era, Dawalibi began curbing their influence in all state affairs and centralizing matters in the hands of Qudsi and the government.

 On 28 March 1962, a coup d'état took place in Syria, launched by Colonel Abd al-Karim al-Nahlawi.
 He arrested Qudsi and Dawalibi, accusing them of misusing their powers and persecuting the officers of the Syrian Army.
 A counter coup broke out on 2 April, headed by Chief of Staff Abd al-Karim Zahr al-Din, who ordered all troops to stand by President Qudsi.
 The army complied, releasing Qudsi from prison and restoring the dissolved Parliament.
 Qudsi refused to arrest or kill Nehlawi, but rather, curbed his power by appointing him military attaché to Indonesia—a purely ceremonial post.
 He then tried to appease the officers and the socialists by calling on Bashir al-Azma, a doctor who had been close to Nasser and who held office as Minister of Health under the UAR, to become Prime Minister in April 1962 and Rashad Barmada (Qudsi's long time friend) became the Deputy Prime minister.
 His cabinet included members of the socialist Ba'ath Party that was pro-Nasser.
 Qudsi and Azma dispatched Foreign Minister Adnan al-Azhari to Cairo to mend relations with the Egyptian President.
 When that failed, however, they filed a complaint to the Arab League, accusing him of wanting to destabilize Syria through interfering in its domestic affairs and calling on the army to rebel against the government.

-On 8 March 1963, however, another coup d'état took place in Syria, launched by the Military Committee of the Ba'ath Party.
+On 8 March 1963, another coup d'état took place in Syria, launched by the Military Committee of the Ba'ath Party.
 The officers who came to power pledged to restore the UAR and had Qudsi arrested.
 He was released after a while.
 He moved to Lebanon, Europe, and finally to Jordan where he lived in exile.
 He died on February 6, 1998, a week before his 92nd birthday.